mohammnas/randomwalks.github.io/suggested.md

 concepts.
 The book is also unique in that it gives an introduction to cryptography (RSA, Diffie-Hellman) towards the end, which also reads quite well.
 Overall the book is a fairly elementary, yet solid introduction to abstract algebra.
-For someone looking towards graduate studies in algebra however, <br />
-I would instead recommend Artin's *Algebra*.
+For someone looking towards graduate studies in algebra however, I would instead recommend Artin's *Algebra*.